Adil1567/Abnormal-behaviour-detection-using-VLM-LLM-and-Speech-Models/README.md

 ### Continuous Monitoring

 1. **Human Detection**: YOLOv8 continuously monitors the camera footage.
-2. **Image Capturing**: When a person is detected, the camera captures frames at set intervals.
+2. **Image Capturing**: When a person is detected, the camera captures frames and the goes to the preporocessing, file transfer and LLaVA model initialization.
-3. **Preprocessing**: The captured frame undergoes preprocessing to isolate the individual and their immediate surroundings.
+3. **Preprocessing**: *Preprocessing**: The captured frame undergoes preprocessing, which includes:
+   - Calculating the bounding boxes around the detected person.
+   - Expanding the bounding boxes to capture nearby objects.
+   - Cropping the image to focus on the person and the surrounding objects for zooming and better model comprehension.
-4. **File Transfer**: Preprocessed images and a "mode.txt" file are sent to the server.
+4. **File Transfer**: Preprocessed images and a "mode.txt" (for initialization) file are sent to the server.

-### Abnormality Detection
+### Abnormality Detection and Thresholding

 1. **VQA Session**: The system utilizes a set of predefined questions to identify early signs of abnormalities.
-2. **User-Model Interaction**: If abnormalities are detected, the system engages in real-time interactions to gather detailed responses.
-3. **Decision Making**: Based on the contextual information, the system decides on actions such as calling an ambulance.
+2. **Thresholding**: Collected user responses are tallied to generate an abnormality score, representing the count of "Yes" answers.
+If this score surpasses a predetermined threshold (the non-anomalous action threshold), the system initiates real-time dialogue with the user.
+3. **User Confirmation**: Before activating the user-model interaction block, the system requests the user to confirm the need for further interaction.
+If the user affirms assistance is required ("Yes" response), the system updates the "mode.txt" file to 1, signaling the activation of the interaction block.
+If the user remains unresponsive, the system automatically triggers the interaction block.

+### User-Model Interaction Block

+1. **Engagement**: The system engages directly with the individual, posing questions tailored to the visual context and preserving the interaction history.
+2. **Question Generation**: LLaVA dynamically generates a set of questions tailored to the user's visual context and prior responses.
+These questions are stored in a "question.txt" file and sent to the local part for processing by speech models.
+3. **Activation of TTS and STT**:
+   - **TTS**: Piper TTS audibly presents the questions to the user.
+   - **STT**: Whisper STT captures and transcribes the user's responses into the "answers.txt" file on the local side.
+Whisper STT halts recording after three seconds of silence, which is customizable to manage conversational pauses.
+4. **Interaction Analysis**: The "answers.txt" file is transmitted back to the server for analysis by the LLaVA model.
+Based on the user's responses and previous image embeddings, the system gauges the severity of the situation.

+### Decision-Making Process

+1. **Emergency Determination**: If the "answers.txt" file is empty, indicating no response from the individual, the system interprets it as unresponsiveness and triggers an immediate ambulance call.
+If responses are present, LLaVA scrutinizes them alongside historical data and image analysis to ascertain the necessity for emergency services.
+2. **Iterative Process**: The iterative process of generating questions and analyzing user responses continues until the LLaVA model determines whether to call an ambulance.
+3. **Final Decision**: Upon detecting an emergency, the model summarizes the situation, provides recommendations for the user, and forwards relevant information to medical professionals or caregivers for further assistance.

 ## Installation and Setup